ASUCICREPO/ADA-Clara/backend/FRONTEND_INTEGRATION_GUIDE.md

 2. **Cognito App Client ID** - Format: `xxxxxxxxxxxxxxxxxx`
 3. **Cognito Identity Pool ID** - Format: `us-east-1:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
 4. **Cognito Domain** - Format: `https://ada-clara-xxxxx.auth.us-east-1.amazoncognito.com`
-5. **API Gateway URL** - Format: `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod`
+5. **Unified API Gateway URL** - Format: `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod`

 **How to get these values:**
-- Run the backend deployment script: `npm run deploy:cognito-auth`
+- Run the unified API deployment: `npm run deploy-unified-api`
 - The script will output all required configuration values
 - Copy these values to replace `GET_FROM_BACKEND_TEAM` placeholders in this guide

+**✅ NEW: Single API Endpoint**
+The backend now uses a unified API Gateway, so you only need **one base URL** for all endpoints!

 ## Quick Start